Jonak-Adipta-Kalita/JAK-Discord-Bot/README.md

 ### Getting JWT_SECRET

+Use the [passwordgenerator](https://passwordsgenerator.net/) website to generate your secret.

+### Getting the Firebase Credentials

+Go to [Firebase Console](http://console.firebase.google.com/) and create a Project.
+Enable Google Analytics.
+Now click on the Web Icon and create an app.
+After you created an app click on the cog icon in the sidebar and click on `Project settings`.
+Scroll to the Bottom where you will find your app now click on Config.
+Copy the Config.
+It will give some of the credentials, to get the other credentials click on `Service accounts` in `Project settings`.
+After that click on `Generate new private key`.
+This will download a JSON file, you will get the remaining Credentials from that JSON file.

 ### Creating the Bot:

 Create `bot/.env` and `dashboard/.env.local`.
 Now go to [Discord Developers Portal](https://discord.com/developers/applications) and create a new application.